 Poster workshops will be offered before the SRS event in order to assist students in producing a masterful product that would be suitable for presentation at a professional conference within the student's discipline.
 The first event scheduled is a demonstration of different poster generating software options.
 The last two are workshops where there is discussion of successful poster designs.
 Although students may use any format that they wish as long as it meets the basic poster format requirements and can be converted to a PDF file, they are expected to produce a poster that is neat, easily read, and is effective in summarizing the student's research.

-By attending one or more of the available workshops, a student can learn about the software and plotters used for making their poster, where to get posters laminated (if you choose to do so, which is recommended for single-sheet posters), and how to generate the final PDF version of their poster.
+By attending one or more of the available workshops, a student can learn about the software and plotters used for making their poster and how to generate the final PDF version of their poster.

 A good way to learn about poster format/content that is appropriate for your discipline is to check web sites of professional societies.